suntong/cascadia/README.md

 Options:

   -h, --help        display help information
-  -i, --in             *The html/xml file to read from (or stdin) -o, --out            *The output file (or stdout) -c, --css            *CSS selectors (can provide more if not using --piece) -p, --piece           sub CSS selectors within -css to split that block up into pieces
+  -i, --in         *The html/xml file to read from (or stdin) -o, --out        *The output file (or stdout)
+  -c, --css        *CSS selectors (can provide more if not using --piece) -p, --piece       sub CSS selectors within -css to split that block up into pieces
 			format: PieceName=[RAW:]selector_string
-			RAW: will return the selected as-is; else the text will be returned -d, --delimiter[=	]   delimiter for pieces csv output -w, --wrap-html       wrap up the output with html tags -b, --base            base href tag used in the wrapped up html -q, --quiet           be quiet
+			RAW: will return the selected as-is; else the text will be returned -d, --delimiter   delimiter for pieces csv output [=	] -w, --wrap-html   wrap up the output with html tags -b, --base        base href tag used in the wrapped up html -q, --quiet       be quiet
 ```

 Its output has two modes, _none-block selection mode_ and _block selection mode_, depending on whether the `--piece` parameter is given on the command line or not.